A Free Black Cabinetmaker’s Sideboard

 A sideboard is a table with a serving surface and compartments for storing dining utensils, linens, and anything else a table might require for a meal.
 Due to their versatility, sideboards grew in popularity during the 19th century.
 You would find this type of furniture, especially with such excellent workmanship as the Moss piece, in the home of an affluent family.
 Moss made his sideboard in Lynchburg, a western Virginia tobacco commerce hub.
 By 1810, the city attracted many journeyman cabinetmakers looking to produce goods for the growing population.
 Most Lynchburg furniture from 1800 to 1825 shows an understanding of fashionable designs but was less refined than that of coastal cities such as New York, Baltimore, and Norfolk.
 After 1810, however, there was increasing use of more costly materials and techniques, as evidenced by Moss’s choice of mahogany veneer and his quality craftsmanship.

-One of the things that makes this sideboard so special is that it is signed by its maker, Jonathan Moss.
+One of the things that makes this sideboard so special is that it is signed by its maker, William Moss.
 Like many Black craftsmen, very little is known about Moss.
 National and local county records provide some information about who he was and what his life might have been like.
-Moss was born free in Virginia around 1778 and lived in Albemarle County during his early years.
-While we do not know where he trained or if he had his own shop, he was taxed intermittently on having apprentices and owning enslaved persons until he moved to Lynchburg in 1814.
-Once in Lynchburg, Moss likely worked as a journeyman in a Lynchburg cabinet shop until around 1820 when he was listed in the census as being engaged in agriculture.
+Moss may have been born free in Virginia in or sometime after 1776.
+In 1814 he married a woman, later described in a census as white, in a Quaker wedding ceremony in Campbell County, Virginia witnessed by two other free Black individuals, Jonathan and Lucy Moss.
+William Moss was likely a journeyman in a Lynchburg cabinet shop until around 1820 when he was listed in the census as being engaged in agriculture.

 Why it matters